 Tours throughout all areas of the Old City, the City of David, Modern Jerusalem.
 Tours of new excavations, behind-the-scenes information, and off-the-beaten path sites.

 Tours offered below are general outlines.
 Each tour is a private, custom-designed tour for you.
 These are not group tours that individuals can join.
 Any special needs, sensitivities, requests?
-Let us know so we can create just the right itinerary for you.
+Let me know so I can suggest just the right itinerary for you.

-A 4 hour tour is just perfect to focus on a few places in Jerusalem and get the most out of them.
-A 4 hour tour gives you a lot of content, and still allows plenty of down time to enjoy the restaurants, markets and atmosphere of Jerusalem.
+A 3 hour tour is just perfect to focus on a few places in Jerusalem and get the most out of them.
+A 3 hour tour gives you a lot of content, and still allows plenty of down time after the tour to enjoy the restaurants, markets and atmosphere of Jerusalem.
 It's also the best for hot summer or cold winter days.
 Highly recommended for tours with children.

 6 Hour Tour

-Most people, particularly if it's the first time in Jerusalem, find that one or two 6 hour tours is the best way to maximize touring time without it being "too much" walking and learning for one day.
+Many people, particularly if it's the first time in Jerusalem, find that one or two 6 hour tours is the best way to maximize touring time without it being "too much" walking and learning for one day.
 In a 6 hour tour, it's possible to meet at Jaffa Gate or other location you prefer near the Old City (as opposed to at the first site), and/or to see more of the sites.
 A 6 hour tour includes a 45 minute lunch break in order to recharge for more exploring, and other breaks as needed by the group.
 Most guides charge the same fee for a 6 hour tour as a full day tour, because it essentially fills the day.
 I am happy to offer this option because most people find 6 hours to be just the perfect length of time for a Jerusalem walking tour.
 6 hour tours generally start by 10am.

-An 8 hour tour is great for anyone with only one day to tour in Jerusalem, for adults with a lot of energy for walking and learning about Jerusalem, or for those who would like to combine sites in the Old City with places in Modern Jerusalem.
+A full day tour is great for anyone with only one day to tour in Jerusalem, for adults with a lot of energy for walking and learning about Jerusalem, or for those who would like to combine sites in the Old City with places in Modern Jerusalem.
 I do not recommend an full day walking tour of the Old City for families with children or teens.
 A popular itinerary includes the Yad Vashem Holocaust Memorial, Mahane Yehuda Market for lunch, and sites in the Old City.
-An 8 hour tour includes a short lunch break and two 10 minute breaks or as needed by the group.
+A full day tour includes a lunch break and two 10 minute breaks or as needed by the group.
 In general, a full day walking tour of Jerusalem is too much walking and learning for most families with children or teens.
 Full day hour tours start by 9:30am.

 Every tour day, you'll want to be ready to go with the following: